AndyCYao/andyyao.github.io/_courses/cmpt300.md

 ## CMPT 300 Operating Systems Winter 2017

+### Master Boot Record (MBR)
+The MBR stores the details of the various partitions, their start address, end addresses etc.

+It is loaded when the computer is booted, and the BIOS starts the MBR, which finds the active partition to load the operating system.

 ### Memory Management
 there is a distinction between virtual memory , and physical memory.
 Processes do not access physical memory directly, they access virtual memory, and there is a memory management unit MMU that connects the virtual address to physical addresses.